wvdm1217/wernervandermerwe/blog/posts/2024-03-18-property-scrapper.md

 ### Docker

-My laptop would not always be available, so I needed a solution that I could run all hours of the day and to .
+My laptop would not always be available, so I needed a solution that I could run all hours of the day and to receive notifications at any time.
-I was hoping to run it on
+The `Dockerfile` installs `curl` and `jq` and runs the bash script.

 ```Dockerfile
 FROM alpine